Classifying COVID-19 vaccine narratives: Vaccine Narrative Categorisation: Task Definition and Dataset Construction

-\paragraph{FD data:} First Draft researchers and journalists (FD data) collected and annotated manually a number of posts in English with the six human vaccine related topics by \cite{smith2020under}.
-The data is gathered from multiple online platforms (news media, Twitter, Facebook, and Instagram), consisting of texts, images, and videos.
+First Draft researchers and journalists (FD data) collected and manually annotated a number of posts in English with the six human vaccine related topics by \citet{smith2020under}.
+Focusing on COVID-19 vaccine, the data covers general vaccine narratives, rather than only misinformation.
+It is gathered from multiple online platforms (news media, Twitter, Facebook, and Instagram), consisting of texts, images, and videos.

 For our experiments all duplicates were removed, together with posts having just video content, since our aim is text-based classification.
-Posts with images are classified on the basis of their textual content if available and the alternative/alt texts (a short written description of an image, which describes that image for accessibility reasons) accompanying the images.
+Posts with images are classified on the basis of their textual content if available and the alternative/alt texts \footnote{a short written description of an image, which describes that image for accessibility reasons} accompanying the images.

-Table~\ref{tab:DataDistri} shows the topic distribution of the English FD dataset after data filtering is applied.
+Table ~\ref{tab:DataDistri} shows the topic distribution of the English FD dataset after data filtering is applied.